DC-UK: History

 At launch, DC-UK changed the prevailing Future plc games magazine running order of the time, which went news - previews - features - reviews - tips - letters, by rearranging some of the major sections.
 This resulted in a running order of reviews - news - features - previews - tips - letters.
 The magazine also offered some additional content, such as interviews with game developers and attempts at unusual features, such as creating cocktails themed around famous Sega characters.
 Following Field's departure, DC-UK reverted to the standard Future plc format, which was used until the magazine's closure.
-The upbeat feel of the magazine, however, continued throughout every issue, and prior to being revised the title was nominated for the 1999 InDin Magazine of the Year award.

 Sales of DC-UK, particularly during the early months of its existence, were strong – often coming close to those of the Official Dreamcast Magazine (UK) despite the latter selling with a cover-mounted disc featuring demo versions of games.
 DC-UK had in fact started life as Future Publishing's pitch for the rights to the UK Dreamcast magazine license.
 However, Sony Computer Entertainment Europe (SCEE), from which Future held the rights to the Official UK PlayStation Magazine, objected, leading Future to withdraw its bid for the Dreamcast deal.

 In March 2000 Future published the first issue of the short-lived DC-UK spin-off title DC-TIPS.
 Both DC-TIPS and DC-UKs sales began to suffer during early 2000 as British public interest in Dreamcast declined during the run-up to PlayStation 2's November 2000 arrival in Europe.